TiagoAMarques/Report4BB/README.md

 # Report4BB
-This git repos sole use was to share some analysis questions with Ben Bolker.

-Following some of the threads in BB advice, it also now contains a folder related to the implementation of a Gamma GLMMM in Nimble, which is giving me unexpected results when compared to the glmer (lme4) results.
-I will ask a question on the nimble group about it.

-It's probably temporary and will probably be deleted afterwards.

-The original question that got BB attention is here:
+This git repository has evolved over time and it now contains a set of analysis and explorations revolving arount the topic of how to estimate the precision on a prediction for a Gamma GLMM for unobserved levels of random effcts(s).

+This endeavour originated a question on Stack Exchange, hosted here:

 https://stats.stackexchange.com/questions/616697/how-to-estimate-precision-on-a-prediction-for-a-glmm-for-an-unobserved-level-of/

-And a question asked on the nimble users group that relates to stuff inside the LookingAtNiomble folder is here:
+Said question let to some interaction with Ben Bolker (BB), who replied to it, and this repository was created first to share things with him.

+After that, trying to implement the suggestions from BB, led me to a quite exaustive exploration of the differences between implementing the above model in lme4::glmer versus in a Bayesian context, in this case implemented in Nimble.

+This led to another question in the nimble users google group:

 https://groups.google.com/g/nimble-users/c/7UHlKdCC8B4

+The result of that is inside folder LookingAtNimble, and I try to reconcile all I found along the way in file "SpermWhaleCueRatesSuppPub1.Rmd".

+Aknowledgements:

-Ben Bolker, Ben Augustine, Perry de Valpine, Wei Zhang and Len Thomas provided feedback which might be reflected in this material.
+Ben Bolker, Ben Augustine, Perry de Valpine, Luca, Wei Zhang and Len Thomas provided feedback which might be reflected in this material.
 All pending errors are solely mine.